jonnyhoeven/workshop/WORKSHOP.md

 ### Start deploying using ArgoCD

 - Make sure you forked this repo before editing files, and clone your forked repo to your local machine.
-Later on you'll push the changes to your fork to control ArgoCD the Gitops way.
+Later on you'll push the changes to your fork to control ArgoCD the GitOps way.

 - To use ArgoCD we need to create the `argocd` namespace and deploy the ArgoCD application with configmap, ingress and service.
-This command is not recursive, so only files in the `argocd` folder will be deployed, sub folders are ignored.
+This is not recursive, only files in the `argocd` folder will be deployed, sub folders are ignored.

 ```bash